top of page

 Liz Sutton

 Liz has nearly 20 years’ experience creating programs and experiences where folks have the space to grow and thrive.
-She just celebrated one year at Heights Philadelphia, a comprehensive non-profit working for social and economic mobility for Philly’s Black and Brown, first generation to college, and low income students.
+She just celebrated three years at Heights Philadelphia, a comprehensive non-profit working for social and economic mobility for Philly Youth, especially Black and Latino, first-generation to college students from low income communities.
 As Associate Director of Alumni and Volunteer Engagement, she uses what she learned from HOBY and MAPP about relationships, belonging, and mattering to create connected and supportive communities.
 In addition to her full-time work, Liz teaches yoga and serves as a trainer for the Penn Resilience Program.

 In 2022-23, Liz spent a year away from full-time work to recharge, reflect, and figure out her next adventure.
 (To read more, check out https://lifewithlizsutton.com/blog/.)
 Before her big break, she served as Director of Advising in the Wharton Undergraduate Division at the University of Pennsylvania.
 As a volunteer, she chaired the 2021 Hugh O’Brian Youth (HOBY) World Leadership Congress which brought together over 350 high schoolers and volunteers from around the world for a week of connection, education, and growth.